 Learn the language of Fashion.
 Whether you are presenting a portfolio of work, selling on the retail floor, buying, or writing commentary on a collection, the ability to communicate in the correct terminology is fundamental.
 From the sweeping line of a silhouette to the intricacies of garment detail, you will learn how to properly identify and critique elements of design and garment construction.
 Become fashion fluent as you expand your vocabulary, enhance your communication skills and explore the origin of ethnic elements in today’s Fashion.

-How does culture shape fashion?
-How do historical events influence our present?
-To answer these questions we’ll explore five millennia of fashion history: from the ancient empires of Mesopotamia, Egypt, Greece and Rome to Europe through the Byzantine, Medieval, Renaissance and Rococo eras; and from Baroque and Empire periods to the first half of the 19th century.
+How does geography, culture and history shape fashion?
+How does historical fashion influence our current fashion trends?
+To answer these questions we’ll explore millennia of fashion history: from the Middle Ages of the 11th to 14th centuries to the Renaissance era; and from the fascinating Tudor and Elizabethan to the Baroque, Rococo and Empire periods to the first part of the 19th century.
 Understanding the past helps us to make sense of the present, and predict what may happen in the future.
 Our historical survey, illuminated through period film, slides and visuals, will help us understand how and why fashion evolves – the first step to successful trend forecasting.

 Fashion illustrations are the first visual manifestations of your inner design vision – and your initial communication with the world of buyers, manufacturers and consumers.
 In our three-part course we will explore this fundamental form of expression.
 Gain confidence in a variety of drawing techniques, media and styles, and develop a signature on-page personality.
 Strengthen your visual message for use in your portfolio, seasonal storyboard presentations, magazine commissions, and promotional materials.